 How does the class share images?

-Students are provided with a private upload link.
+Students are provided with a private upload link each week.
 The images are uploaded to a Smugmug.com gallery that is visible only to class participants.
 You do not have to have a Smugmug account to upload images or to view the images and participate in the class and view the images.
 However, you will need to login to Smugmug to interact and add a comment on someone else's image.

 Who Can Comment?